 After lunch, head back to Charleston, with a detour on the way to visit the Caw Caw Intepretive Center

 .
 Six miles of boardwalks lead visitors over wetlands in this area that was once part of several rice plantations.
 It was also the site of important battles during the Stono Rebellion, a slave uprising in 1739 when South Carolina was still a colony.
 Now the area is best known as a prime bird-watching spot, rife with songbirds and waterfowl.

-Return to your hotel in Charleston for a leisurely Sunday evening dinner at one of the city’s restaurants, such as Cypress
+Return to Charleston for a casual Sunday evening dinner at Harold’s Cabin